 Are you presenting at the 2021 Multidisciplinary Thoracic Cancers Symposium in Scottsdale, Arizona?
 Below you can find useful information to help you prepare your presentation and for travel.

-The full text of the abstracts selected for presentation is available on the meeting website and all abstracts are published in an issue of the International Journal of Radiation Oncology · Biology · Physics (www.redjournal.org).
+The full text of the abstracts selected for presentation is available on the meeting website and all abstracts are published in the February 1, 2022 issue of the International Journal of Radiation Oncology · Biology · Physics (www.redjournal.org).
 To view the abstracts online, visit www.thoracicsymposium.org.

-All abstracts are embargoed and remain confidential until the official start of the meeting on Thursday, December 2 at 8:00 a.m.
+All abstracts are embargoed and remain confidential until Thursday, December 2 at 8:00 a.m.
 Mountain time.
 If you have any questions about the embargo policy, please contact ASTRO’s Media Relations Manager, Liz Gardner, by email or at 703-286-1600.

 Due to the detailed nature of the program, no one under the age of 18 will be admitted to any official symposium function.
 This includes, but is not limited to, all symposium sessions and the exhibits/food room.